sherylg343/smarthome/README.md

 ### Use of Five Planes of UX in Project Design
 #### Strategy Plane
 An evaluation was conducted to determine which customer problems the Demo was being used to resolve.
-These customer needs are listed and reviewed in the [Strategy Trade-Off Analysis] (...smarthome/master/README-assets/Amenity_strategy_trade_off.pdf).
+These customer needs are listed and reviewed in the [Strategy Trade-Off Analysis](...smarthome/master/README-assets/Amenity-strategy-trade-off.pdf).
 All of the "Must Adddress" issues were addressed in this first phase of the Demo website.

 #### Scope Plane